 - Platform: Windows, macOS, Linux, Steam OS, Nintendo Switch, Xbox One, PS4, iOS, Android

 Dead Cells is a rogue-like game with Metroidvania features and souls-lite combat in 2D.
-The developers call it “Roguevania.”
-More importantly, it has gorgeous visuals, flashy combat, and neat FXs.
+The developers call it “Roguevania,” and it focuses entirely on its combat.

 You play as an amorphous humanoid puppeteering a corpse through a dungeon.
-The dungeon has a Metroidvania-type map, which means all areas are connected and available at the beginning.
+The dungeon is randomized on each run, and it has a Metroidvania-type map.
+It means all areas are connected and available at the beginning.
 However, you need to find weapons, learn skills, or find items to unlock these areas.

 - Developer: Duoyi Games